 “Climate change is a medical emergency…It thus demands an emergency response…” Prof. Hugh Montgomery, director of the University College London Institute for Human Health and Performance, Lancet Commission Co-Chair

 Human activity is causing irreparable harm to the life on this world.
-A mass extinction event, only the sixth in roughly 540 million years, is underway.
+A mass extinction event is underway.
 Many current life forms could be annihilated or at least committed to extinction by the end of this century.

 The air we breathe, the water we drink, the earth we plant in, the food we eat, and the beauty and diversity of nature that nourishes our psychological well-being, all are being corrupted and compromised by the political and economic systems that promote and support our modern, consumer-focussed lifestyles.

 We must act while we still can.
 What we are seeing now is nothing compared to what could come.

 Effects on global human society, if the climate and ecological emergency is not addressed in time, may spiral out of control.

 - Water shortage

 - Crop failure

 - Extreme weather

 - Increased risk of wars and conflicts

 But our leaders are failing in their duty to act on our behalf.
 Our current systems of governance are compromised by a focus on profits and economic growth.
 Politicians can be influenced by lobbies of powerful corporations and the media are hampered by vested interest of corporate advertisers undermining our democratic values.